palemoky/awesome-wifi-names/README.md

 ## How to Use

 Browse the folders to find Wi-Fi name ideas for your router, hotspot, or network.

+For better security, you can obfuscate your Wi-Fi password by replacing certain letters with symbols or numbers, such as using '@' instead of 'a', '1' instead of 'l', etc.

 Feel free to contribute your own favorite names by submitting a pull request!

 ## Contributing